Deborah Ariosto | Sabrina Downs | Karen Hughart | Terrell Smith | Erin Tickle

 Karen Hughart, MSN, RN-BC

-Director, Systems Support Services and Nursing Informatics
+Senior Director, Nursing Informatics

 Karen focuses on training, user implementation, and support while also serving as an advocate on behalf of nursing informatics.
 She provides consultation to help nursing staff and other clinical personnel who use information systems in VUMC inpatient areas as well as looks for ways to leverage technology to achieve staff satisfaction and quality of care outcomes.
 She works with nurses who have the skills to help bridge the gap between clinicians and other colleagues with various types of technical expertise.
 Karen has 15 years of experience as a staff nurse and manager in Monroe Carell Jr. Children's Hospital at Vanderbilt and joined System Support Services in 1999.
 Originally she expected to work at Vanderbilt for two years or so.
 Karen celebrated her 35th anniversary at VUMC in May 2012.
 She says shes learns something new every day.